devstress/FLINK.NET/README.md

 *   **[Local High Throughput Test](./docs/wiki/Sample-Local-High-Throughput-Test.md)**: Demonstrates setting up a local environment and running a high-throughput test.
 *   **[Aspire Local Development Setup](./docs/wiki/Aspire-Local-Development-Setup.md)**: Complete guide for local development with Kafka best practices and 10M message reliability testing.
+*   **[Native Producer Design](./docs/wiki/Native-Producer-Design.md)**: High-level overview of the native librdkafka bridge used for extreme throughput.

+## High-Throughput Kafka Producer

+An experimental native **librdkafka** producer is provided through a small C++ bridge and P/Invoke wrapper.
+This approach removes the managed overhead of `Confluent.Kafka` and aims to match the Java producer's throughput of over **1M messages/second**.

+The native producer builds a shared library (DLL or `.so`) consumed by a thin C# layer.
+Messages are prepared in pinned memory and passed in batches to the C++ layer which invokes `rd_kafka_produce_batch()`.
+This lightweight design is cross-platform but still considered experimental.
+See [Native Producer Design](./docs/wiki/Native-Producer-Design.md) for more details.

 ## Building and Development Lifecycle